what is nad

 Nuclear — DNA repair

 Involved in DNA repair, telomere maintenance and metabolic regulation.
-Studied in the context of genomic stability.
+Studied in genomic stability contexts.

 NAD+ Precursors